Our History

 The Active Years

-Perrin Field aerial view 1947In December 1951, it was learned that Perrin Field mission would eventually become one of the bases to train all weather interceptor crews, which was a new mission for the Air Training Command.
+In December 1951, it was determined that Perrin Field’s mission would become a training base for all weather interceptor crews, which was a new mission for the Air Training Command.
 Meanwhile, Perrin was designated to conduct two temporary missions.
 One was phase one of basic single engine pilot training and the other involved transition training with the B26 medium bomber.

 Perrin Field was designated a permanent United States Air Force installation on July 17, 1952, and officially changed to Perrin Air Force Base.
-In September 1952, Perrin was transferred to Crew Training Air Force and its mission changed to training aircrews for combat.
+In September 1952, Perrin was reassigned to Crew Training Air Force and its mission changed to training aircrews for combat.
 On April 1, 1958, Training Air Force was eliminated as a part of project “Direct Line,” and Perrin was assigned to the Air Training Command.
-Since its inception, BT-13s in flightPerrin has trained pilots in aircraft such as B-13’s, AT-6’s, B-26’s, and into the Jet Age.
-The T-33’s, F-86’s (D’s and L’s) as well as the Delta Wing F-102 Delta Daggers and a few T106’s the Delta Dart.
+Since its inception, Perrin has trained pilots in aircraft such as B-13’s, AT-6’s, B-26’s, and moving into the Jet Age, the T-33’s, F-86’s (D’s and L’s) as well as the Delta Wing F-102 Delta Daggers and a few F106’s the Delta Dart.
+A short course for both the B-58 and F-101 lead-in training was also conducted with the F-102

 Perrin Air Force Base has trained its share of heroes who performed well in combat.
 The students were awarded medals and became jet aces in WWII, Korea and Vietnam.
 Beginning on June 1, 1962, Perrin served under the Aerospace Defense Command with headquarters at Ent Air Force Base, Colorado Springs, Colorado.
 Perrin’s last operational wing was the 4780th Aerospace Defense Wing.
 The wing absorbed the personnel of the Air Training Command’s 3555th Flying Training Wing.

+As an added mission Perrin was the Aerospace Defense Command’s Life Support School established nearby Lake Texoma.
 Pilots were trained in ejection seat procedures as well as parachuting into and recovering from water landings.
 These pilots were from the Command and Air National Guard pilots assigned to the Aerospace Defense Command’s mission.
 Many astronauts also attended the Life Support School at Perrin’s site.

-F102s in formationThe wing trained pilots through its numerous courses and graduates were combat-ready-trained in the F102 aircraft and assigned to active units.
+The wing trained pilots through its numerous courses and graduates were combat-ready-trained in the F102 aircraft and assigned to active units.
 Many pilots completed lead-in training for further instructions in other aircraft.
 Most all of Strategic Air Command’s B-58 Hustler Supersonic jet bomber pilot crews were trained in the F-102 Delta Daggers at Perrin Air Force Base before advancing to the B-58’s at Carswell Air Force Base, Fort Worth, Texas.

-When two B58 Wings were activated at Little Rock AFB and Bunker Hill AFB, in Indiana, Perrin continued training SAC crews in life support, ejection seats, and altitude chamber training.
+When two B58 Wings were activated at Little Rock AFB and Bunker Hill AFB, Indiana, Perrin continued training SAC crews in life support, ejection seats, and altitude chamber training.
 Perrin’s mission always maintained an up to date and state of the art mission accomplishments.

 Reunions